ElektraInitiative/libelektra/doc/decisions/base_name.md

 ## Problem

+A key name is made out of a sequence of key part names, and can be constructed with `keyAddBaseName/keySetBaseName`.
-Both applications and configuration file formats might have arbitrary strings which need to be encoded within a key name part.
+Both applications and configuration file formats might need arbitrary strings to be encoded within a key name part.

 For example: